alexylon/alexan.dev/README.md

 ### Run the app:

-1. To start both the backend server (with the calculation '/output' POST handler) and the frontend, run:
+1. To serve the app with the web server run:

 ```bash
 dx serve